The easiest way to capture UTM parameters in Wix Forms

 Leads By Channel (5)

-Because Attributer captures the source of all your lead (not just those form your paid ad campaigns), you can create reports like the one above that show the number of leads generated each month broken down by the channel they came from.
+Because Attributer captures the source of all your leads (not just those from paid ad campaigns), you can build reports like the one above that show how many leads you're getting each month, broken down by channel.

 2. Leads by Facebook Ads Network